Skip to content

 Stage 1 of the project focuses on the problems.
 Four studies were conducted and are reported in six documents:

 Stage 2 will focus on solutions and will consist of a small set of action research projects.
 During 2012 the research team will work with partner organisations in this study to develop and/or document the implementation of strategies to improve the health care journeys for country Indigenous patients, based on existing good practice and on the findings of Stage 1.
+The final report from stage 2 was the Managing two worlds together: stage 2 - patient journey mapping tools.

 Abstract adapted from Flinders University